shushiej/leet_code_problems/Notes/traversing_BSTs.md

 The result of traversal for the Inorder would be: `[A, B, C, D, E, F, G, H, I]`

 ### Postorder
-Inorder traversals follow this order `left > right > root`.
+Postorder traversals follow this order `left > right > root`.
 So it starts at the root follows the left node first before traversing the whole right node.
-The result of traversal for the Inorder would be: `[A, B, C, D, E, G, H, I, F]`
+The result of traversal for the Postorder would be: `[A, B, C, D, E, G, H, I, F]`

 #### Acknowlegements